-When compared to soil application, foliar application of Fe fertilizers recorded higher yield which might be due to the calcareous nature of the experimental soil.
+Foliar application of Fe fertilisers produced higher yields than soil application, which may be related to the calcareous composition of the experimental soil.
 The treatment foliar spray of 1% TNAU Fe citrate recorded highest yield attributes (cob length, no. of grains /cob, 100 grain weight), grain and stover yield, net income and B:C ratio.
 Foliar application of 1% of the TNAU Fe citrate thrice on 30, 40 and 50 days after sowing in maize crop registered 12.0 % increase in grain yield and 17.7% increase in net income over foliar application of 1% Ferrous sulphate+0.1% citric acid.